-Many organizations have a hard time finding the balance between security and sharing.
+One challenge with knowledge management that many organizations face is the challenge between balancing information security and knowledge sharing.
 But it doesn’t have to be the case.